Spanish is one of the most widely spoken languages in the world, and is frequently studied in high school.

 How to teach a dyslexic child to read Spanish?

-So as you know now, the closer the writing will be to oral understanding, the easier it will be for your child to learn.
+So as you know now, the closer the writing is to oral understanding, the easier it will be for your child to learn.
 Spanish being a transparent language, correspondence is very easy!
-This will allow the child to broaden his field of learning with a new foreign language.
+This will allow the child to broaden their field of learning with a new foreign language.
 To facilitate this syllabic decoding, there are several little tricks appreciated by the students:

-Indeed, know that certain fonts are easier to read for dyslexic children.
-The latter have less difficulty in confusing certain letters like “b” and “d” if the font has a stronger differentiation.
+Indeed, you should be aware that certain fonts are easier to read for dyslexic children.
+They have less difficulty in confusing certain letters like “b” and “d” if the font has a stronger differentiation.

 Focus on punctuation to facilitate general understanding and fluency in reading texts.

-How can a dyslexic child find its way?
+How can a dyslexic child find their way?

 In reality, foreign languages are not equal in terms of their learning difficulties for a dyslexic student.

-Indeed, the more transparent the language, the easier it will be to assimilate this new language.
+Indeed, the more transparent the language, the easier it will be to assimilate.

-Transparency corresponds to the similarity of written and spoken language, which allows a much simpler phonological decipherment.
+Transparency corresponds to the similarity of written and spoken language, which allows a much simpler phonological deciphering.

-Technically, one speaks of an easy association between graphemes and phonemes.
+Technically, we can speak of an easy association between graphemes and phonemes.

 In French, for example, there are 190 graphemes for 35 phonemes.
 There are almost 200 ways of writing a few dozen sounds.
-This makes the French language, a language particularly difficult to learn for a dyslexic.
+This makes the French language, a language particularly difficult to learn for a dyslexic person.

-It is for this reason that twice as many dyslexics are counted in France as in other countries such as Italy which has 33 graphemes for 25 phonemes.
+It is for this reason that twice as many dyslexic people are counted in France as in other countries such as Italy which has 33 graphemes for 25 phonemes.